Rangi42/polishedcrystal/FAQ.md

 If you have a preferred emulator that isn't listed above, using it should be fine.
 Most modern emulators can indeed run Polished Crystal just fine.
 Be aware, though, that if you're consistently having an issue that isn't reproduced on either official hardware or the most accurate emulators, you will not be provided any support.

-### Are there Cheat Codes / What are the .sym files for?
+### Are there cheat codes?

-Cheat codes are *not* officially supported: new updates may change or break old codes.
-There is instead an **unofficial** community-made [Save Editor](https://polishededitor.vercel.app) that you can use to cheat, in a fashion similar to PkHex.
+Cheat codes are *not* officially supported: new updates may change or break old codes, which can lead to irreversible save corruption.
+There is instead [**Polished Editor**](https://www.polishededitor.vercel.app/), an **unofficial** online save editor for *Pokémon Polished Crystal*, created and maintained by [Rev3lation (@rev3lation)](https://github.com/KohKaiSern).

-As cheat codes are easily misused, please disable cheats before complaining that there's a bug in the game, and don't ask for pre-made cheat codes.
+If you decide to use cheat codes anyway, note that cheat codes are easily misused - as such, **please disable cheats before complaining that there's a bug in the game, and don't ask for pre-made cheat codes**.
 Should you wish to create your own cheats, you may refer to the .sym files.
 The .sym files are created when you build Polished Crystal.
 They list the memory address of every label in the source code.
 These can be useful for [discovering GameShark cheat codes](https://github.com/pret/pokecrystal/wiki/Discovering-GameShark-cheat-codes).
 You can compare the addresses for Polished Crystal with the same labels for [pokecrystal](https://github.com/pret/pokecrystal/tree/symbols) to find the equivalents of old Crystal cheats.

 ### Is there documentation for all the {Pokémon, items, moves, etc}?

 Make good use of the in-game features!
-The updated Pokédex has a lot more information, including base stats, abilities, detailed wild locations etc.
+The updated Pokédex has a lot more information, including base stats, abilities, detailed wild locations etc. In addition, call Professor Elm to find out how your Pokémon evolves, and call Lyra to find out when your Pokémon learns their next move.

 Outside of the game, there exists a [wiki](https://github.com/Rangi42/polishedcrystal/wiki) that is provided with various info.
 Alternatively, you may consider [**PolishedDex**](https://www.polisheddex.app/), an **unofficial** online companion site for *Pokémon Polished Crystal*, created and maintained by [Cammy (@caomicc)](https://github.com/caomicc).